-- Assemble the pasta in a 10-by-20-inch lasagna pan.
-Spread a layer of ragu over the bottom and top with a sprinkling of parmigiano, a layer of pasta, a layer of besciamella, another layer of ragu, a sprinkling of parmigiano, and pasta.
+- Assemble one layer of pasta in a 10-by-20-inch lasagne pan.
+Spread a layer of besciamella over the bottom and top with a sprinkling of parmigiano, a layer of pasta, a layer of ragu, a sprinkling of parmigiano, and pasta.
 Repeat to end with 33 layers of pasta, 33 layers of ragu, and 34 layers of besciamella, so that the final layer is pasta, topped with besciamella and sprinkled with parmigiano.

-- Cook pasta in the oven for 1 hour.
-Remove from oven and allow to cool for at least 30min to 1 hour before serving.
+- Bake the lasagne in the oven for 1 hour.
+Remove from oven and allow to cool for at least 2 hours before serving.

 - Tip: TO MAKE THE 100 LAYER VERSION, YOU WILL NEED THREE BATCHES OF EACH COMPONENT.